shoutem/fetch-token-intercept/README.md

   // When set, response which invalidates token will be resolved after the token has been renewed
   // in effect, token will be loaded in sync with response, otherwise renew will run async to response
   shouldWaitForTokenRenewal: boolean,

+  // Checks if response should be considered unauthorized (by default only 401 responses are
+  // considered unauthorized).
+Override this method if you need to trigger token renewal for
+  // other response statuses.
+  isResponseUnauthorized: (response) => boolean,

   // (Required) Adds authorization for intercepted requests
   authorizeRequest: (request, accessToken) => authorizedRequest,